-The main objective of gamification is that the participants develop specific behaviour due to motivational stimulation.
+The main objective of gamification is that participants develop specific behaviour due to motivational stimulation.
 The impact of motivation in productivity is remarkable, according to Gallup research.
 In order to develop the concept of motivation, from the perspective of gamification, we can consider two additional theories:

 - Self-Determination Theory, Richard Ryan & Edward Decy (1985)